-The tasselled wobbegong is a flat, well-camouflaged shark that sits motionless on the sea floor, waiting for unsuspecting prey to swim a bit too close.
+The tasselled wobbegong is a flat, well-camouflaged shark that sits motionless on the seafloor, waiting for unsuspecting prey to swim a bit too close.
+It is a member of the carpet shark family, named for their seafloor-dwelling behavior.
 With its blotchy coloration and the highly branched skin flaps that disguise its mouth and head, the tasselled wobbegong perfectly blends in to its surroundings on coral reefs along the northern shore of Australia and throughout the islands of New Guinea and Indonesia.